Nikon D200 Comparison Review

 The Nikon D200 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in November 2005 and is equipped with an APS-C sensor.
 It offers a resolution of 10 megapixel.

-The Nikon D200 has a Camera Elo of 1494.
+Is the Nikon D200 a good camera?
+The D200 has a Camera Elo of 1486.
 This rating puts the D200 below average of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the D200 also ranks below average. – Well, the Nikon D200 is more than 13 years old, and there have been many other good digital cameras released since 2005.

 |Digital single lens reflex|

 |Nikon F mount lenses|

 |2.5" LCD, 230k dots|

 |400 shots per battery charge|

 |147 x 113 x 74 mm, 920 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 Body comparison with a credit card